caktus/django-project-template/docs/server-setup.rst

 Deployment
 ------------------------

-For deployment, each developer connects to the server as their own user.
+For deployment, each developer connects to the Salt master as their own user.
 Each developer has SSH access via their public key.
 These users are created/managed by the Salt provisioning.
 The deployment itself is automated with `Fabric <http://docs.fabfile.org/>`_.
 To deploy, a developer simply runs::